martian58/enc/README.md

 ## License

 This project is licensed under the terms of the GNU General Public License (GPL) version 3.
 See the LICENSE file for details.
-Contributing

-If you would like to contribute to VenX, please open an issue or submit a pull request.
-Your contributions are highly welcome.

 ## Author